Yesterday, we shared our experience visiting Iguazu Falls, one of South America’s natural highlights.

-It is not cheap or easy to visit Iguazu Falls.
+It was not cheap or easy to visit Iguazu Falls.

 Iguazu Falls are located on the border between Brazil and Argentina, out of the way of any other destination in either country.
 The only way the falls can be on the way anywhere is if you happen to be traveling overland through Paraguay (which most people aren’t).
 So likely you’re detouring to make a special trip here.

 In total, we spent $1,000 for a four-day trip, traveling by buses and staying in the cheapest hostel we could find available.
 Here’s how:

 Getting there is expensive.
 Buses are your cheapest option.
 On the Brazil side, Sao Paulo and Florianopolis, the closest biggest cities, are both just under 16 hours away by bus.
 From Buenos Aires it is a full 24-hour bus ride, and our trip from Rosario was 20 hours and cost ARS480, or $95 US dollars per ticket and our onward journey Puerto Iguazu to Salta was another ARS590, or $115 per person.

 2017 Update: Please note that if you’re going to Iguazu Falls now, you’re in luck!
 The exchange rate from USD to ARS has dropped significantly over the past four years, and you’ll only pay about 1/4 of what we paid.
 The current prices are: